-The index uses global data on life expectancyexperienced well-being and Ecological Footprint.
+The index uses global data on life expectancy, experienced well-being and Ecological Footprint.

 Each of these components is based on a separate measure: